vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/8_The_Rajasuya.md

 title = "8 The Rajasuya"

 +++
-## 06
-### f

-### g

-### h
-### i
-### k

-## 07

 ### a
-(He I offers) to Indra and Agni on twelve potsherds, an oblation to the All-gods, a cake on twelve potsherds to Indra Śunasira, milk to Vayu, to Sarya on one potsherd; the sacrificial fee is a plough for twelve oxen.

 ### b
-To Agni he offers on eight potsherds, to Rudra an oblation of Gavidhuka, to Indra curds, to Varuna an oblation made of barley; the sacrificial fee is a cow for draught purposes.

 ### c
 The gods that sit in the east, led by Agni; that sit in the south, led by Yama; that sit in the west, led by Savitr; that sit in the north, led by Varuna; that sit above, led by Brhaspati; that slay the Raksases; may they protect us, may they help us; to them homage; to them hail!
 [1]
 ### d